zac-garby/electronic-sim/README.md

  - [x] Remove radix warnings from the oscillator class
  - [x] Have multiple choosable colours for the light
  - [ ] Add testing
+ - [ ] Add syntax highlighting into the micro-controller script editor

 ## Misc.
 _This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app)._